MAINTENANCE

 Buy your Manuals!
 Essco Aircraft Manuals and Supplies

-Manuals on CD!
+Manuals on DVD!
 Check it out here (by Steve Mestler)

-Get all known records (STC's, etc.) for your airplane from the FAA! $5.00 per airplane on CD!
+Get all known records (STC's, etc.) for your airplane from the FAA! $10.00 per airplane on CD!
+Paper records available as well.
+Various charges apply.

 Known Seabee STC's or Search for an STC

-All known 337 forms for the Republic Seabee - (By Jim Poel) Click here!
+All known 337 forms for the Republic Seabee - UPDATED!
+Click here!

 NEW!
 Standardized Procedures for Requesting Field Approvals under AC43-210 - (Thanks, Robert St-Louis)

 (Ed.
 Note: This e-mail was received by the Seabee Yahoo newsgroup and I felt it was important enough to post here.
-Please chek your linkages!
+Please check your linkages!
 Steve for the IRSOC)

 Guess what happens next?
 Yes, you guessed it.
 A hole wears into your fuel cell in approximately 2 years.
 This is the fourth time I have heard of this.
 I'm sure there have been many more, just not